Innovation, science, technology research in Australia

 “The ARC had only ‘limited’ ability to run an effective ‘principles-based’ national grants programme,” —Research Professional News, Nov 2023

-Meanwhile, the ARC’s own discussion paper notes that the National Competitive Grants Program spans dozens of schemes and requires institutions and applicants to navigate a maze of guidelines and online systems.
-Professor Chennupati Jagadish, President of the Australian Academy of Science, warns:
+Meanwhile, the ARC’s discussion paper notes that the National Competitive Grants Program covers dozens of schemes and requires institutions and applicants to navigate a maze of guidelines and online systems.
+Professor Chennupati Jagadish, president of the Australian Academy of Science, warns:

 “For years, Australia’s R&D system has been groaning under the weight of 14 government portfolios and 151 programs that, whilst well-intentioned, overlap and struggle to support our scientists”… —Australian Academy of Science, Dec 2024